corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 ### Example

 To run the [example](https://github.com/corbado/flutter-passkeys/blob/main/packages/passkeys/passkeys/example/lib/main.dart) follow these steps:
-* Clone the GitHub Repo `git clone git@github.com:corbado/flutter-passkeys.git`
+1. Clone the GitHub repo `git clone git@github.com:corbado/flutter-passkeys.git`
-* Go to the example directory and run the example app `cd packages/passkeys/passkeys/example` and `flutter run lib/main.dart`
+2. Go to the example directory `cd packages/passkeys/passkeys/example` and run the example app `flutter run lib/main.dart`
-* Register a new user by providing an email address and clicking *sign up*.
+3. Sign up a new user by providing an email address and clicking *sign up*.
-* After logging out you can sign in by providing the exact same email address again or sign up another user by providing a new one.
+4. After logging out, you can login by providing the exact same email address again or sign up another user by providing a new one.

 Find more explanations to this example and troubleshooting in the example's [readme](https://github.com/corbado/flutter-passkeys/blob/main/packages/passkeys/passkeys/example/README.md).

 ## Usage

-To get an idea about how to use this package to register and sign in users take a look at the code below.
+To get an idea on how to use this package to sign up and login users take a look at the code below.
 It has been extracted from the example of this package.
-So to see this code in connection with a UI take a look at the example and run it on your machine.
+To see this code in connection with a UI, take a look at the example and run it on your machine.

 ```dart
 import 'package:passkeys/passkey_auth.dart';